Zoo Animals

 Many wonderful creatures come under this umbrella heading, the wording of which almost implies that they were created for collecting, caging or exhibition.
 This is clearly not the case.
 These species are included here, since they are likely to be met in the UK only in zoos and collections.
 In other parts of the world, they are, of course, 'wild animals' and their needs would have been discussed on that page, were we not UK-based.

 Zoos represent an ethical dilemma, which each reader must resolve to the best of his or her individual ability.
 Zoological collections now assert that they serve an essential conservation role.
-Others dispute this.
+Others dispute this, not least upon the grounds that animals in the wild outlive their captive counterparts.
 Whatever the rights and wrongs of keeping animals in zoos, the inmates can fall prey to disease and, when they do, they then require and deserve the best treatment available.

 Many species are very prone to idiosyncratic drug reactions, with modern conventional drug therapy.
 Happily, they respond well to homeopathic input (which does not carry this risk) without the risk of these adverse effects.
 This makes the treatment of sick zoo animals very rewarding to the veterinary homeopath.